 All this changed in 1849 when the new Reform government of Canada West (later Ontario), under Robert Baldwin, passed an act establishing the municipal organization of counties, townships and towns.
 Local affairs would be administered by elected Councils who would serve for a year and could levy taxes.
-Elections for five Councillors were held each January.
+Elections for five Councilors were held each January.
 Until 1866 the Councils chose two of their own members to act as Reeve and Deputy Reeve.
 There have been many changes over the years but this is more or less the form of local government we have in Ontario today.

 Information on early politicians, gathered by Ms. Milne can be viewed by clicking the selections below:

-Austin Burke Carpenter
+Austin Burke Carpenter (unavailable at this time)

-James Bonwell Fortune
+James Bonwell Fortune (unavailable at this time)

-Quaker James Staples
+Quaker James Staples (unavailable at this time)

 Reeve Listing from 1850 to 2004